 As an admin, you can use content compliance rules to essentially flag any emails that may be cause for concern.
 Messages that meet certain conditions can be sent to an admin quarantine.
 From there you can view the email and modify it before it’s sent or choose to reject it.

-You may want to do this kind of thing to prevent sensitive information from being shared outside of the company, for example.
+You may want to do this to prevent sensitive information from being shared outside of the company.

 Here’s how to set up and use content compliance rules: